 Beth Lerman (b.
 1983, San Francisco) is an American artist who currently resides in Chicago.
 Much of her work incorporates fictional characters that she regards as cultural touchstones.
 She draws inspiration from such sources as comics, video games, sci-fi television shows, and internet memes.

-Previously working in acrylics and oils, Lerman began painting exclusively in the mixed or Mische technique of the Flemish masters in early 2011.
-This technique, which involves layering egg tempera with oil paints, lends itself to producing works with exceptional depth and luminosity.
-While this technique has recently been favored by the Visionary Art movement, Lerman prefers to employ it in a more classical context.
-Into these traditional settings, she introduces her pop cultural icons, creating juxtapositions which are both humorous and absurd.
+Previously working in acrylics and oils, in 2011 Lerman began painting exclusively in the mixed or Mische technique of 15th century Flemish masters.
+This technique, which involves layering egg tempera with oil paints, has recently been favored by the Visionary Art movement due to its exceptional luminosity and ability to capture depth.

 Lerman incorporates famous faces from popular culture to contextualize her work geographically and generationally, but her goal is not just homage.
 Rather, she pulls elements from this shared cultural vocabulary as a launching point to make the viewer consider these icons through a more universal lens.

 Lerman’s paintings rely heavily on frames, which are sometimes depicted explicitly and are always lurking metaphorically.
 Reframing familiar characters in unexpected contexts allows the viewer to delve into their own implicit understanding of who these characters are: why does it seem so peculiar but natural to place Bert and Ernie in the Garden of Eden?
 What does our response to this image reveal about our understanding of these characters?